 Optical Imaging of Intrinsic Signals

 Optical imaging of intrinsic signal is a high resolution imaging method that is used to detect the changes in blood oxygenation level in areas of neuronal activity.
 As a result of neuronal activity there is increased oxygen consumption in the surrounding tissue which leads to an increase in the level of de-oxy haemoglobin in the blood.
 This leads to a difference in reflectance in the tissue between regions where there is oxygenated and de-oxygenated blood and it is this signal that OI detects.
 This is the same signal as the fMRI BOLD signal but optical imaging has one key advantage over BOLD imaging.
-Whereas the fMRI signal has the resolution in the scale of millimetres, OI can detect a signal in the order of micrometres which allows us to visualize the organization of neuronal activity at the scale of cortical columns.
-OI was used to image the macaque primary visual cortex.
+Whereas the fMRI signal has the resolution in the scale of millimetres, OI can detect signals at at least one order of magnitude higher resolution, allowing us to visualize the organization of neuronal activity at the scale of cortical columns.
+So, Optical imaging was used to image the functional activity of the macaque primary visual cortex.

 The apparatus

 In order to acquire OI maps of the primary visual cortex, first, a tandem lens macroscope was attached to a slow-scanning CCD camera.
 A light source is used to provide illumination for the duration of the imaging and the acquired frames were converted into a digital signal using an analog to digital converter.
-The specifications of these equipment are detailed below.
+The specifications of these equipments are detailed below.

 Macroscope and camera

 A tandem lens macroscope was constructed by arranging two camera lenses (Pentax lenses, f= 50mm) end-to-end.
-This macroscope had a shallow depth of field which allowed us to focus at specific depth below the surface of the cortex.
-In this manner, we acquired the blood flow changes related to the neuronal activity in the layer where the lens was focused.
+This macroscope had a shallow depth of field which allowed us to focus at a specific depth below the surface of the cortex.
+In this manner, we acquired the blood flow changes related to the neuronal activity at the depth where the lens was focused.
 The macroscope was connected to a slow scan CCD camera (Teli CS 8310B; Ts’o et al., 1990) which acquired and transmitted images to the imaging system (VDAQ Imager 3001, Optical Imaging, Rochester, NY).

 The chamber

 As the images were acquired in-vivo in an anaesthetized macaque, there was the possibility of the image being contaminated by movement artefacts caused by the animal’s respiration and heartbeat.
 To reduce this, a metal chamber (diameter= 10 mm) was placed on the skull surrounding the exposed cortical area.
 It was sealed in place using dental cement (Dentimex VA, Netherlands) and ensured that no leaks were present.
 Once the chamber was fixed to the skull, it was filled with Silicone oil (Polydimethylsiloxane 200 fluid, viscosity 50 cSt, Sigma-Aldrich, Inc., USA) and sealed with a coverslip.
 In the macaque, due to the angle of the imaged area, we used a metal chamber without the metal pipes traditionally used to fill the chamber.
 The cylinder was overfilled with Silicone oil and the coverslip tightened.
-Where bubbles were present, the process was repeated until a clear view of the cortex achieved.
+Where bubbles were present, the process was repeated until a clear view of the cortex was achieved.

 The Illumination system